Answers to Questions Cover the Following Topics:

-Support of Research in Well-Funded Laboratories, if your laboratory receives a large amount of research support from non-NIGMS sources such that your total funding is in excess of $750,000 direct costs, your application will receive additional scrutiny by the NIGMS Advisory Council and, if awarded, your MIRA budget may be reduced.
+Support of Research in Well-Funded Laboratories, if your laboratory receives a large amount of research support from non-NIGMS sources such that your total funding is in excess of $1,500,000 annual total costs, your application will receive additional scrutiny by the NIGMS Advisory Council and, if awarded, your MIRA budget may be reduced.

 No. NIGMS will not accept a new or renewal R01 application from a PD/PI until after the summary statement of a pending MIRA application is released.
 NIGMS will not accept a MIRA application from a PD/PI until after the summary statement of a pending R01 application is released.

 Yes.
 HHMI investigators are eligible to apply for MIRA.
 The relationship between the work supported by HHMI and the work to be supported by NIGMS must be carefully explained but need not be separated into different projects and different specific aims.
 However, study sections, the National Advisory General Medical Sciences Council, and NIGMS staff will take total support, including PI salary support by HHMI, into account when considering the appropriate budget level of a MIRA.
 Investigators with other types of

 substantial, unrestricted laboratory support will be similarly considered on a case-by-case basis.